Author Submission Guidelines

 3.8 Quotations

-Short quotations of fewer than 4 lines or under 40 words should be integrated into the text within double quotation marks.
-Long quotations of 4 lines or 40 words or more should be set as a block quotation, indented 0.5 inch from the left margin, in single spacing, without quotation marks.
-All quotations must be followed immediately by an in-text MLA citation.
+Short quotations (fewer than 4 lines or under 40 words) should be integrated into the text within double quotation marks, followed immediately by an in-text MLA citation.
+Long quotations (4 lines or 40 words or more) should be set as a block quotation, indented 0.5 inch from the left margin, in single spacing, without quotation marks.
 Use square brackets [ ] for additions to quoted text and ellipses (. . .) for omissions.

 3.9 Tables and Figures